Are your Photoshop Plugins compatible with Windows Vista?

 Yes!
 If you're running the latest version...

-Our plugins will work with Windows Vista (32-bit), but you need to install recent versions of our plugins.
-The earliest Vista compatible versions are:
+Our plugins work with Windows Vista, but you need the latest version of our plugins.
+You can download the latest versions from here:

 http://www.namesuppressed.com/design/downloads.shtml